“Federal Law Forbids Sale or Reuse of this Bottle” Marking

 Federal Law Forbids Sale or Reuse of this bottle - phrase on amber liquor bottle made by Owens-Illinois, Glass Company, marked D-23 / 65-57 on the base.

-“Federal Law Forbids Sale or Reuse of this Bottle” embossed on the face of amber liquor bottle made by Owens-Illinois Glass Company in 1957.
+“Federal Law Forbids Sale or Reuse of this Bottle” embossed on the face of amber liquor bottle made by Owens-Illinois Glass Company in 1957 (base shown above).

 Liqueur bottle with "Federal Law Forbids Sale or Reuse of this Bottle" on face, made by Owens-Illinois Glass Company in 1957.